-On the session submission form, organizers have the opportunity to select up to five IFT divisions in which your proposal most closely relates to.
-Any division that is selected, division members of that division will review the proposal to determine if in fact the proposal should be associated with that division.
+On the session submission form, organizers can select up to five IFT divisions to which your proposal most closely relates.
+Division members of each division selected will review the proposal to determine if in fact the proposal should be associated with that division.